On eve of presidential vote, army chief says “centres of evil” attacking secularism.

-“The Turkish Armed Forces will not make any concessions … in its duty of guarding the Turkish Republic, a secular and social state based on the rule of law,” Buyukanit said in a written message.
+“The Turkish armed forces will not make any concessions … in its duty of guarding the Turkish Republic, a secular and social state based on the rule of law,” he said in a written message.

-Barnaby Philips, Al Jazeera’s correspondent in Ankara, said: “The army sees itself as the guardian of the secular constitution [but] Gul laughs off suggestions that he harbours a secret Islamist agenda.”
+Barnaby Phillips, Al Jazeera’s correspondent in Ankara, said: “The army sees itself as the guardian of the secular constitution [but] Gul laughs off suggestions that he harbours a secret Islamist agenda.”

 Liberals dismiss concerns over the secular system – a defining feature of the Turkish republic – as “fear-mongering” undertaken by political rivals unable to match the AKP’s rising popularity.

 |From Gul’s first speech as president|